 - Female Misogynist: Can be overheard talking to Bubi about how she thoroughly believes German women should uphold the principles of Kinder, Küche, Kirche.
-When Bubi subtly calls her on her hypocrisy, she simply retorts that she's done her womanly duty by birthing and raising six "good Aryan" children, so she's entitled to pursue "fun" like being a prison camp warden.
+When Bubi subtly calls her on her hypocrisy, she simply retorts that she's done her womanly duty by birthing and raising six "good Aryan" children, so she's entitled to pursue "fun" like being a death camp warden.

 - Forced to Watch: As B.J. stabs Bubi to death.

 - Just a Flesh Wound: She is surprisingly durable for an old woman.
 Even after getting her jaw crushed by a robot and getting chucked into a tree and off a cliff, she still has the energy to gun down several escaping prisoners with a pair of automatic rifles.

 - Karma Houdini: Even though she doesn't get out of it in one piece it's still pretty egregious.
 Not to mention she was Forced to Watch as B.J. gutted her lover in front of her.

 - Know-Nothing Know-It-All: She declares that she can "tell impure blood by sight" and compliments BJ on his "fine Aryan features."
 BJ is an ethnically-Polish American, and his mother was a Jew.
 No doubt BJ enjoys the hell out of making the old hag eat her words...

 - No Celebrities Were Harmed: Yep, it's another Diane Thorne parody.
 Might as well steal from the best.